jackfsuia/ragtoolbox/README.md

 # ragtoolbox
-Python tools and operators for RAG with LLMs.
+Grab-and-go RAG tools and operators in python.